MoralisWeb3/docs/docs/02-streams-api/useful-streams-options.md

 title: "Useful Streams options"
 slug: "useful-streams-options"
 sidebar_position: 6
-descriptions: "This page provides information about the various options available when creating a stream with Useful Streams.
+description: "This page provides information about the various options available when creating a stream with Useful Streams.
 Learn more about the includeContractLogs, includeInternalTxs, and advanced options to customize your stream."
 ---

 ## Include Contract Logs